metomi/rose/sphinx/glossary.rst

       from which cycling begins.

-      If the initial cycle point were 2000 then the first cycle would start on or after 2000.
+      If the initial cycle point were 2000 then the first cycle would be on the 1st of January 2000.

       See also: